dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

 Before setting out to crank out code, it's useful to contemplate what we want to build at a high level, with our specific usecase in mind - delivering transactional email.
 Here are our goals, in order of importance:

 - **At-least-once delivery.** As we pointed out, it should never be the case that the system accepts a message and that message is consequently lost.
-- **Minimise message duplication.** Exactly-once delivery is impossible in distributed systems in general, and certainly so when the downstream protocol does not allow for an idempotency id (which SMTP does not).
+- **Minimise message duplication.** Exactly-once delivery is impossible in distributed systems in general, and certainly so when the downstream protocol does not allow for idempotency (which SMTP does not).
 That being said, we must make an effort to minimise duplication to the extent practically possible.
 As an example, customers generally freak out when receiving multiple payment confirmations, and that's going to be bad for business.
 - **High availability.** It must be possible to run multiple producers and multiple consumers at the same time safely, so that
   - A single node crashing does not result in service outage
   - Zero-downtime deployments are possible.